Trivago hit with 18 Commerce Commission complaints

 Phrasing such as "Only five rooms left", "the offer finishes in 24 hours" with a countdown or "[insert name] from Auckland just bought," often used by comparison sites such as Expedia and Booking.com, would be vetted by the commission, Horrocks said last year.

-Such comments were identified as pressure selling or "nudge" tactics - a concern within online retail, that was first identified at the International Consumer Protection and Enforcement Network's (ICPEN) "Internet Sweep Day" last year where enforcement agencies from around the world reviewed websites at the same time to identify sales tactics used online globally.
+Such comments were identified as pressure selling or "nudge" tactics, identified at the International Consumer Protection and Enforcement Network's "Internet Sweep Day" last year, where enforcement agencies from around the world reviewed websites at the same time to identify global sales tactics of concern.